How to find a licensed electrician featured image

 If you are renovating or buying a home or have concerns about your electrical work, they can make your house safe for you.

-A LEC is bonded and insured.
+A Licensed Electrician is bonded and insured.
 Being bonded and insured means that the contractor or their business is covered against any claims against the business and is protected from lawsuits.

 GFCIs, AFCIs, smart breakers – this can get complicated.
 A licensed electrical contractor can have a good discussion with you to understand your current and future needs.